 David N. Woznica, MD

-I am double board certified by the American Academy of Physical Medicine in Rehabilitation, in both Physiatry (PM&R) as well as in Sports Medicine.
-I have specific interest in and have received specialized training in the use of musculoskeletal ultrasound to identify and treat areas of pain and dysfunction, and to optimize the delivery of Regenerative Cellular treatments, Nerve Release Injection Therapy (NRIT) and Prolotherapy.
+I am double board certified by the American Academy of Physical Medicine and Rehabilitation, in both Physiatry (PM&R) as well as in Sports Medicine.
+I am also a musculoskeletal ultrasound instructor with the World Academy of Pain Medicine Ultrasonography (WAPMU).
+Ultrasound is a wonderful tool that helps me identify and treat my patients’ areas of pain and dysfunction by optimizing the delivery of Regenerative Cellular treatments, Nerve Release Injection Therapy (NRIT) and Prolotherapy.

 Comprehensive Prolotherapy Practitioner: After working in the field of Physical Medicine and Rehabilitation using more traditional approaches, I discovered the Regenerative Medicine field and began to incorporate it into my practice.
 I have attended a number of scientific professional seminars in the field of Regenerative Medicine and have also trained extensively with Dr. Hauser to learn all aspects of Comprehensive dextrose Prolotherapy, including Cellular (PRP and Stem Cell) Prolotherapy.
 I enjoy being a vital member of the Caring Medical team working with some of the greatest minds of Regenerative Medicine.